The shopping engine for AI agents

-Shopper exists because hunting the web for the right thing is work an agent should be doing for you.
-This is the why.
+Shopper exists because hunting the web for the right thing is work your agents should be doing.
+So we built the engine they run.

 The problem